 certificate alerts.
 Accept them since the SSL certificate in the system

-does not match your RHUB appliance address unless you have
+does not match your RHUB server address unless you have

 uploaded your own SSL certificate.
 If the system home

 page cannot be displayed, you need to open the TCP port 443 in

 your firewall and forward traffic to your RHUB server.

 Second, invite your attendees to join your meetings in

 the view-only mode if your attendees are not allowed to install

 the TurboMeeting software or their firewalls are blocking the

 your attendees to the view-only mode.
 The RHUB "Universal Attendance" technology